 Once your travel plans are set, visit a travel clinic to check the recommended vaccinations.
 Some need multiple doses, so start early.
 (Last time it took me seven weeks to get all travel vaccinations.)

-Pro Tip: Some countries, like Germany, the health insurance may cover your costs – check if you`re eligible.
+Pro Tip: In some countries, like Germany, the health insurance may cover your costs – check if you`re eligible.

 3. Cover Yourself with Travel Insurance